 Skip to content

-What makes code unmaintainable
+What makes code hard to change

-They group into two buckets: code that’s in the wrong place, and code that knows too much about other code.
+The things that make a codebase hard to change fall into two buckets: code that’s in the wrong place, and code that knows too much about other code.

 Feature Envy.
 A method that spends most of its time on another class’s data.
 A TaskNotificationService computing DueDate < DateTime.UtcNow && Status != TaskStatus.Completed to decide if a task is overdue.
 That logic belongs on Task.
 When it doesn’t live there, it gets duplicated, diverges, and the definition of overdue becomes a matter of which file you happen to be reading.